This page describes scenarios that trigger AppDynamics to take a Transaction Snapshot and how to configure transaction snapshot settings.

 - The upstream tier is taking a snapshot based on the periodic collection schedule.

-Within the guidelines, snapshot retention is also subject to snapshot retention limits, as described in the following section.
+Within the guidelines, snapshot retention is also subject to snapshot retention limits.

 Transaction Snapshot Limits